 This song was actually a joint effort between songwriters Matt Redman and Swedish musician Jonas Myrin.
 It was extremely successful upon its initial release in 2012 as part of the album 10,000 Reasons.
 It went on to win Grammy Awards in 2013 for Best Contemporary Christian Music Song and Best Gospel/Contemporary Christian Music Performance.

 Played in the key of G which is all open, so no capo required this time.
 You’ll be playing the chords C, G, D/F#, and Em.
 For the D over F sharp chord, the easiest way to play this is by playing a regular open D chord and using your thumb to hit the F sharp on the second fret of the first string.

 Click Here for tab for Cornerstone by Hillsong Worship

-Cornerstone, by Hillsong was originally released as an EP in 2012, which contained a live recording of the song where Dave Ware performed as the worship leader.
+Cornerstone by Hillsong was originally released as an EP in 2012, including a live recording of the song where Dave Ware performed as the worship leader.
 Cornerstone was also the title track of the main studio album that came out the same year.